8503 Waiver Approved for Carer of Australian Child

 - The circumstances must be ‘compelling’ and ‘compassionate’

-- The visa holder had no control over these circumstances.
+- The visa holder had no control over these circumstances, and

-- The circumstances must have resulted in a major change to the client’s circumstances, and
+- The circumstances must have resulted in a major change to the visa holders circumstances.

 - are sufficiently forceful and convincing for the condition to be waived

 - are not unreasonable (in that no reasonable decision-maker could conclude that the circumstances are not compelling) and